sebastianconcept/tpe/README.md

 6. What happens when a `Transaction` is repeated (same `TransactionID`, same `ClientID` and *different* `Amount`)?
 7. What happens when the `TransactionID` in a dispute corresponds to a `ClientID` that is not the same?
 The spec states that the tx in a dispute could not exist and be safely ignored but it doesn't clarify anything about being about a different `ClientID`.

-## Recommendations
+## Further contributions and recommendations

 To make this processing engine more scalable, streaming the input via a networked service would be advisable.
 There are many options and protocols for that.
 If based on HTTP, [Axum](https://github.com/tokio-rs/axum) and [hyper](https://github.com/hyperium/hyper) are both based on the [Tokio](https://github.com/tokio-rs/tokio) runtime which is a great technical foundation for safe and efficient asynchronous and multithread code.

 That brings the efficiency and ability to take advantage of using multi-core CPUs and some added complexity to make that safe.

-The structures holding the accounts and transactions, that in this program are `HashMap`s should be used behind protection like `Mutex` or `RsLock` to be safe.
-Or, still protected, made a separate networked, hence shared, service altogether growing in a different host that operations can scale up/down.
-If the requirements are even bigger volumes than what one host can process, then ideas like Deterministic Sharding for efficient horizontal scaling should be explored.
+For example, the structures holding the accounts and transactions, that in this program are `HashMap`s, would need be used behind a protection wall like `Mutex` or `RwLock` to be safe.

+Alternatively, these could be reached via a separate networked service shared among client programs all of them growing in different hosts that operations can scale up or down following traffic demands.

+If the requirements are high volume and one host cannot hold all the transactions in memory, then a design based in Deterministic Sharding for stable low-latency and efficient horizontal scaling should be explored.

 ## To do
 - ~~Add first unit tests~~
 - ~~Make specific error variant for deserializing a negative number~~
-- Make it render output
+- ~~Make it render output~~
-- Clean println! entries used for debug
+- ~~Clean println! entries used for debug~~
-- Add sequence diagram
+- ~~Add sequence diagram~~
-- Ignore repeated deposits in the same `TransactionID`
+- Ignore repeated deposits in the same `TransactionID`.
+Add unit test.
-- Unless resolved, ignore repeated disputes on the same `TransactionID`
+- Unless resolved, ignore repeated disputes on the same `TransactionID`.
+Add unit test.
 - Decide on what to do if a dispute has diverging `ClientID`